 Calcification most often affects tendons in the shoulder, but tendons in the wrist, hip, and elbow are also susceptible to this condition.

 Calcium pyrophosphate dihydrate crystal disease is often the cause of joint calcification.
-In fact, research suggests that around 45% of people aged 85 and over have calcium deposits in the cartilage of their joints.
+In fact, research suggests that around

 People with painless joint or tendon calcification typically do not require treatment.
 They may require treatment if they start to experience pain, however.